 We may receive compensation from our partners for placement of their products or services, which helps to maintain our site.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn’t influence our assessment of those products.

 Stock trading can be a splendid source of income.
-But, to reap maximum returns, you must trade with an excellent FCA-regulated stock broker.
+But to reap maximum returns, you must trade with a reputable, highly regulated stock broker.
 Moreover, you need adequate skills and knowledge.
 Our guide will help you with the former.
-At InvestingGuide, our primary objective is to help you find outstanding service providers.
-Our team analysed countless companies and hand-picked the best based on first-hand experience.
+At InvestingGuide, our primary objective is to help you find outstanding service providers with stellar track records.
+As part of the larger InvestingGuide team, I analysed countless companies and hand-picked the best based on first-hand experience.

-- FP Markets – Top Option for Advanced Traders
+- FP Markets – Best UK Stock Broker for Advanced Traders

 Note: 80% of CFD retail accounts lose money with this provider.